zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 * We are dangerously coupling our business logic with a lower level concern (like applying timeouts)
 * Also, we will have to do it for every single route in the system.
 For 100 routes we will need to repeat 100 timeouts!!!

-This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability, thereby leading to maintenance cost.
+This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability, thereby leading to maintenance costs.

 ## Need for middlewares and handling "aspects"

-If we refer to the wikipedia for the definition of an "[Aspect](https://en.wikipedia.org/wiki/Aspect_(computer_programming))" we can glean following points.
+If we refer to Wikipedia for the definition of an "[Aspect](https://en.wikipedia.org/wiki/Aspect_(computer_programming))" we can glean the following points.

 * An aspect of a program is a feature linked to many other parts of the program (**_most common example logging_**).,
 * But it is not related to the program's primary function (**_core business logic_**)
 * An aspect crosscuts the program's core concerns (**_for example logging code intertwined with core business logic_**),
-* Therefore, it can violate principle of "separation of concerns" that tries to encapsulate unrelated functions. (**_Code duplication and maintenance nightmare_**)
+* Therefore, it can violate the principle of "separation of concerns" which tries to encapsulate unrelated functions. (**_Code duplication and maintenance nightmare_**)

 Or in short, aspect is a common concern required throughout the application, and its implementation could lead to repeated boilerplate code and in violation of the principle of separation of concerns.
-There is a paradigm in programming world called [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) that aims for modular handling of these common concerns in an application.
+There is a paradigm in the programming world called [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) that aims for modular handling of these common concerns in an application.

 Some examples of common "aspects" required throughout the application
 - logging,
 - timeouts (preventing long-running code)
 - retries (or handling flakiness for example while accessing third party APIs)
-- authenticating a user before using the REST resource (basic, or custom ones like oauth / single sign-on etc).
+- authenticating a user before using the REST resource (basic, or custom ones like OAuth / single sign-on, etc).

-This is where a middleware comes to the rescue.
+This is where middleware comes to the rescue.
 Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above-mentioned concerns using ++ and @@ operators as shown below.

 #### Cleaned up code using middleware to address cross-cutting concerns like auth, request/response logging, etc.